Ngayep/alx-system_engineering-devops/0x00-shell_basics/README.md

 8firstdelete is the script to delete betty script to delete myfirstdirectory in tmp
-10back is the script that changes working dir to prev one
+10back is the script that changes working dir to prev one script to listall files in long format form several dir